Spring planting ideas

 This is a lovely spring combination, Aquilegia 'Swan-Lavender' with Euonymus fortunei Emerald Gold and Rhododendron luteum.
 This planting combination creates a bright yellow splash in the border and these plants are easy to grow.

 Aquilegia, common name columbine, is a herbaceous spring perennial with delicate flowers.
-The true beauty of the Aquilegia is not really displayed in the image, check out growing Aquilegia.
-Euonymus is a common garden shrub which means it can get overlooked but many varieties have strong variegated leaves.
+Check out growing Aquilegia to truly appreciate its beauty, as the image doesn't do it justice.
+Euonymus is a common garden shrub, which means it can get overlooked, but many varieties have strong variegated leaves.
 It is evergreen and fully hardy.

-The Rhododendron in this planting combination is deciduous but has the real bonus of being scented.
-In common with all Rhododendrons it needs acid soil to thrive.
+The Rhododendron in this planting combination is deciduous but has the bonus of being scented.
+Like all Rhododendrons, it needs acid soil to thrive.

 Clematis planting combinations